POETRY: THE MUSES WORKSHOP

 Computers: Participants are encouraged to bring their laptops with them.
 Most computers have built-in adaptors to use with the electric current in Greece, which is 220v.
 There are five computers and a printer available for student use at the Centre’s computer facility.
 Wifi covers the classrooms and courtyard.

-Program Dates: June 23 - July 13, 2013.
-Participants arrive on Sunday, June 23.
-A reception for students and faculty of all the summer programs takes place on Sunday evening in the Athens Centre courtyard.
+Program Dates: TO BE ANNOUNCED.
+Participants arrive on ….
+A reception for students and faculty of all the summer programs takes place on Monday evening in the Athens Centre courtyard.
 The Welcome Dinner at a nearby taverna follows the reception.
-Classes begin on Monday morning at 9:30am.
-The last day of class is Friday, July 12.
-Students depart on Saturday, July 13.
+Classes begin on Tuesday morning at 9:30am.
+The last day of class is Friday.
+Students depart on…

 Registration: To register for the Poetry Writing Workshop, complete the registration form on the Athens Centre’s web site, at Fees/Registration page.
 A deposit of 250 Euros is required to reserve a place in the workshop.
 (The deposit is credited towards the full tuition fee of 1280 Euros).

 A detailed pre-program bulletin will be sent to participants upon registration for the program and receipt of the course deposit.